• About

 It had been over a year since my divorce.
 My children were young at the time, ages 6 and 7, and we still couldn’t seem to get our footing during bedtime.

-After working long hours, I was too exhausted for all that my young children demanded of me: cooking, cleaning, homework, routines.
+After working long hours, I was too exhausted from all that my young children demanded of me: cooking, cleaning, homework, and routines.
 By evening, no energy or brainwaves remained.

 These were the days when my children would find me scrolling through my iPad while they ran around the house minutes before bedtime.